What's a UTI

 A urinary tract infection, or UTI, is an infection of any part of the urinary system.
 This includes the bladder (known as cystitis), urethra (known as urethritis) and kidneys (known as pyelonephritis).

 UTIs are extremely common, especially in women.
 This can be explained by the female anatomy.
-Women have a shorter urethra than men, which means that bacteria only have to travel a short distance from the gastrointestinal tract to reach the entrance to the urethra.
+Women have a shorter urethra than men, which means that bacteria only have to travel a short distance from the entrance of the urethra to the bladder.
+The urethra is also closer to the gastrointestinal tract in women than in men, so bacteria need to travel a shorter distance to reach the entrance to the urethra.

 In fact, one in two women will experience at least one UTI in their lifetime.